peizhaoli05/peizhaoli05.github.io/_pages/markdown.md

 He still always recalls his happiest time in Beijing No.2 high school, where the flexible and supportive culture left him an unforgettable memory.

-In his spare time, he enjoys playing soccer and guitar (learn guitar from [Su Bing](https://space.bilibili.com/360217593?spm_id_from=333.788.b_765f7570696e666f.2)), watching Premier League (fan of Liverpool since 2014, and also supporter of Beijing Guoan), sharing interesting or thought-provoking things that are going on his life in Weibo, playing games on steam, or just spending time on the phone (Bilibili & Hupu).
+In his spare time, he enjoys playing soccer and guitar (learn guitar from [Su Bing](https://space.bilibili.com/360217593?spm_id_from=333.788.b_765f7570696e666f.2)), watching Premier League (being a fan of Liverpool since 2014, and also a supporter of Beijing Guoan), investment, or sharing interesting or thought-provoking things that are going on in his life on Weibo.

 ![me.jpg](../images/me.JPG)
 Photographed by Jiayu Chen@Boston Lot Lake, NH, Summer 2020.